CFDB - Cystic Fibrosis DataBase

 Background

-As such, some have advocated for prophylactic therapy against SA a strategy that is being recommended in the UK and other countries (UK Cystic Fibrosis Trust Antibiotic Working Group guidelines) but has not been adopted by clinical practice guidelines in the US (Cystic Fibrosis Pulmonary Guidelines).
+Accordingly, some authors have advocated for prophylactic therapy against SA, a strategy recommended in the UK and several other countries (UK Cystic Fibrosis Trust Antibiotic Working Group guidelines) but not adopted by clinical practice guidelines in the United States (Cystic Fibrosis Pulmonary Guidelines).

-The aim of prophylactic antibiotic use in this population is to reduce infection and inflammation in the developing lung and to slow the onset of bronchiectasis.
+The aim of prophylactic antibiotic use in this population is to reduce infection and inflammation in the developing lung and to delay the onset of bronchiectasis.
+However, antibiotics may have adverse effects, and long-term use could promote infection with other pathogens, including PA.

-Another possible point of view is the role of treatment for chronic SA pulmonary infection, in relation to lung function, sputum clearance of S. aureus, incidence of any adverse effects, quality of life, incidence of acute pulmonary exacerbations, effects on nutrition and new isolation of bacterial pathogens including PA.
+An alternative perspective focuses on the treatment of chronic SA pulmonary infection and its effects on lung function, sputum clearance of S. aureus, incidence of adverse events, quality of life, frequency of acute pulmonary exacerbations, nutritional outcomes, and the new isolation of bacterial pathogens, including PA.

-A review describe research underway that will address the long-held contentious issues of antibiotic prophylaxis (Hurley MN, 2018)
+A review describes ongoing research addressing the long-standing and controversial issues surrounding antibiotic prophylaxis (Hurley MN, 2018)

 Issues